 H2 will be auto selected.
 So you can click H2 to change the heading type to see more options.
 Your options will also typically appear on the right hand menu in Gutenberg for WordPress.

 - Type your heading text

-Then all you need to do is type our your heading text.
+Then, all you need to do is type out your heading text.
 For this example I typed out “Subheading and Heading Tips” in H6.
 You can also easily add links, bold the text, change alignment, etc. using the mini menu above the block.

 And thats it!
 See how easy it is to add subheading to your blog posts in WordPress Gutenberg?
 If you’re using classic editor of WordPress or a different CMS platform, feel free to reach out to us if you need help learning how to add subheadings to your posts.
 We can help!